jhsu802701/rails_from_scratch_rails5/01-05-other_metrics.md

 git pull
 ```

-### Conclusion
+### Conclusions
-Be sure to run the RuboCop, Rails Best Practices, and Brakeman tools before entering a "git commit" command.
+* Be sure to run the RuboCop, Rails Best Practices, and Brakeman tools before entering a "git commit" command.
 These steps are covered in the git_check.sh script.
 Fix all violations prior to entering the "git add" and "git commit" commands.
+* Run the all.sh command when you set up your app after resetting the Docker container.